 Note that US citizens don’t need a visa to enter Ecuador for tourism or sightseeing.

 I applied for the Ecuador resident visa in Ecuador only.
-Many expats from the United States usually apply for the resident visa when they are already here and decide to move to Ecuador.
+Many expats from the United States usually apply for a resident visa when they are already here and decide to move to Ecuador.

 But you can also submit the Ecuador visa application in an Ecuador embassy in the USA or a consulate.
 Ecuador has consulates in Washington DC, Miami, Minneapolis, Los Angeles, Pheonix, Houston, San Francisco, and other places.